dbader/node-datadog-metrics/README.md

 `metrics.setDefaultHost(host)`

 Set the default value for `host` reported by all metrics.
+You'd typically use this to report the name of your Heroku dyno, for example.

 ### Setting a default prefix

 `metrics.setDefaultPrefix(prefix)`

 Set the default prefix for all metric keys.
-Usually you want to end the prefix with a dot at the end, e.g `somesystem.`.
+Usually you want to end the prefix with a dot at the end, e.g `my-system.`.
+This will save you some typing when reporting metrics.

 Example: